alex-lansing/DH199-UX-Project/README.md

 ## Heuristic Evaluation

 ### 10 Usability Heuristics
 Heuristic evaluation is a method that helps creators identify usability problens in a product design.
 The [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) provide criteria for user-friendly experiences, thus helping designers identify potential problems in a design and directing the overall design process.
-This evaluation will analyze La Historia Museum's [current website](https://www.lahistoriamuseum.org).
+This evaluation will analyze the usabililty La Historia Museum's [current website](https://www.lahistoriamuseum.org).
+Findings will help identify potential pain points and serve as a basis for tasks in our Usability Testing.

 ### Severity Ratings
 Severity Ratings are used to identify the most vital problems of a design.
 These ratings help evaluate products in terms of their usability and design.
 Sevarity ratings for the La Historia Museum website will be measured on a scale of 0-3: